-Police officers are not prescribed as 'emergency officers' and are not authorised to exercise powers prescribed under Chapter 8, Part 6: 'Powers of emergency officers' and Part 7: 'Extra powers of emergency officers (medical)' of the PHA.
+Officers are not prescribed as 'emergency officers' and are not authorised to exercise powers prescribed under Chapter 8, Part 6: 'Powers of emergency officers' and Part 7: 'Extra powers of emergency officers (medical)' of the PHA.

-Police officers do not possess any specific powers to detain a person who may be infected with a controlled notifiable condition for the purpose of protecting that person or another person from danger or potential danger resulting from that controlled notifiable condition infection.
+Officers do not possess any specific powers to detain a person who may be infected with a controlled notifiable condition for the purpose of protecting that person or another person from danger or potential danger resulting from that controlled notifiable condition infection.